Path to Membership

 We truly hope that you will choose to become a member of the Unitarian Church of Montpelier (UCM).
 As members, we hold the following expectations for ourselves:

 - Service We are community built on and committed to service – service both to UCM and to the greater communities of which we are a part.
-Each of us finds our own way to contribute our time and effort, whether through committee work, Coffee Hour hosting, lay ministry, volunteering for church functions or social action initiatives.
+Each of us finds our own way to contribute our time and effort, whether through committee work, Coffee Hour hospitality, lay ministry, and/or volunteering for church functions or social action initiatives.

 What is the Next Step?